Nasume26/MongoDB-NodeJS-Vagrant-App/README.md

 - Congratulations you have succesfully used the application!

 To start the application on an M series Mac:
-- Comment out the code from Line 40 down, uncomment out the code from lines 1 to 40.
+- In the vagrantfile Comment out the code from Line 40 down, uncomment out the code from lines 1 to 40.
 - Locate the file in terminal.
 - Make sure you are in the directory witht the Vagrant File.
 - Enter the command ` vagrant up `